Retained Testicles in Cats and Kittens

 Present at birth, cryptorchidism can be diagnosed through physical exam and, if necessary, ultrasound.
 If your veterinarian is unable to feel the presence of the retained testicle(s) in the groin or abdomen, they will likely suggest an abdominal ultrasound to confirm the location of the testicle(s).

 The recommended treatment for cryptorchidism is to have your kitten neutered.
 Castration of both testicles, even if one has descended and the other is retained, is recommended.
 It is thought that the condition may be inherited and, if untreated, can lead to future medical issues.
 Neutering your pet will reduce future health issues for him and will prevent perpetuation of the condition.

 Your veterinarian may recommend the following tests for diagnosing and treating this condition:

-- A testosterone blood test to confirm that the testicles are present and producing testosterone
+- Hormonal blood testing to confirm that the testicles are present

 - Chemistry tests, a complete blood count (CBC), and electrolyte testing as preanesthetic testing prior to surgery